- Last updated:

-Council has engaged the community to help shape Lake Weyba foreshores future to meet the growing recreational needs of the community.
+Council has engaged the community to help shape Lake Weyba foreshore's future.
+This will meet the growing recreational needs of the community.

-View the Draft Lake Weyba Foreshore Landscape Plan.
-Comments received that relate specifically to the lake will be forwarded to Noosa Council and included as feedback in the development of the Noosa River Plan.
+Comments that relate specifically to the lake will be sent to Noosa Council.
+NSC will include these comments as feedback when developing the Noosa River Plan.

 Where to from here

-The Lake Weyba Foreshore Landscape Plan presents a vision for the area with a number of key outcomes that can be delivered through a staged implementation process over a number of years subject to available funding.
+The Lake Weyba Foreshore Landscape Plan presents a vision for the area with several key outcomes These outcomes can be delivered in stages over a number of years subject to available funding.

 Council will actively seek grant funding from various sources to assist in delivering the plan.

-Updates on the implementation of the plan will be made available on council's website.
+Updates on the implementation of the plan will be made available on this website.

-Lake Weyba is a shallow tidal lake surrounded by a variety of vegetation communities that includes mangroves, saltpans and open forest.
-The shorelines are dominated by melaleuca wetlands.
-The lake adjoins sections of the Noosa National Park, residential areas, open space and retained native vegetation.
-With the variety of natural values Lake Weyba is recognised as a nationally important wetland.
+Lake Weyba is a shallow tidal lake surrounded by a variety of vegetation including mangroves, saltpans and open forest.
+Melaleuca wetlands dominate the shorelines.
+The lake adjoins sections of the Noosa National Park, residential areas, open space and native vegetation.
+With its variety of natural values, Lake Weyba is recognised as a nationally important wetland.

 The lake is used mostly by shallow-draft boats such as catamarans, kayaks, canoes, kite surfers, paddle boards and small tinnies.
 The foreshore has limited facilities with no formal boat accesses to the lake.
 An existing natural trail meanders along the foreshore and is used by riders and walkers.

-For more information, please contact council via: Landscape Design and Planning or councils Landscape Design and Planning officer on (07) 5475 7272.
+For more information, contact council via: Landscape Design and Planning or council's Landscape Design and Planning officer on (07) 5475 7272.